 Keeping the rubber on the road can be tiresome, particularly for RVers.
 For example, our tow unit is a 1-ton “dually,” that requires six tires on the pavement, then add the four tires on the trailer we pull (not to mention the spares) and there’s ten tires to be looked after.
 How about you?
 Is […]

-During a recent trip traveling along the California-Nevada border and the eastern Sierras, the deep cycle batteries in my RV weren’t recharging well.
+During a recent trip traveling along the California-Nevada border and the eastern Sierras, the deep-cycle batteries in my RV weren’t recharging well.
 We had been boondocking every night along the way and the nights were cold, dropping into the twenties most of the time.
-We moved almost every day, so between the charge line […]
+We moved almost every day, so between the charge line in […]

 It is a crisp fall afternoon.
 In the distance across the yellowed stalks of the autumn agricultural fields near Dacono, the Colorado Rocky Mountains stand against an azure sky.
 We are at the EarthRoamer facility, where four dozen or so workers bustle about zipping under vehicles, working in the wood shop, installing miles of colored […]